Technology investment opportunities

 Technology licensing to spinouts

 Oxford University Innovation offers a standardised approach for licensing IP to new spinout companies on their formation, designed to support the thriving spinout ecosystem with simple licence terms and streamlined process.
-It ensures that financial returns to the inventors and University align directly with the commercial success of the companies formed, while giving maximum opportunity for the companies to thrive.
+It ensures that financial returns to the inventors and University align directly with the returns to investors and commercial success of the companies formed, while giving maximum opportunity for the companies to thrive.

 This approach is intended to boost both the volume and value of translated science from Oxford.